 Breaking News: Breaking news will be updated daily before noon.
 Stories will encompass current events that require a quick turnaround.
 Deadlines will be given for each story.
 Please check in daily to see what is new in the world!
-Please email Isabel (Isabel@yourtango.com) or Diana (Diana@yourtango.com) when you have written your article.
+Please email Cris (Cris@yourtango.com) if you are a PR member or Kim (Kim@yourtango.com) if you a general member once you have written your article.

 Don't forget to answer an Ask YourTango question from our readers!
 Keep your answers under 400 words and please do mention that you are a YourTango Expert and link to your page.

 - A woman is jealous of her boyfriends ex-wife.
 She knows she's wrong, but has a feeling that something is wrong.
 She is wondering why she feels this way.

 - A woman's husband is texting a 14-year-old girl.
 She wants to know if this is normal, and what should she do?

 AS OF 12/16/2014 —— we are looking for articles on the following topics.
 Remember to reference the news item (better yet, link to it!) when writing your article so it's clear to the reader why your article is timely and relevant.

 HP-Worthy means it will be highly considered for homepage placement.